RaphaelSwift/Around-Me/README.md

 ##Compatibility:

-Only for iPhone - iPad not supported at the moment.
+Only for iPhone, iPad not supported for the moment.